-Assessment Related RequirementsIn order to pass, students must achieve an overall passing grade and not score less than 40% in the Exam.
+Assessment Related RequirementsIn order to pass, students must achieve an overall passing grade and not score less than 40% in Project 2.

 Assessment DetailThe projects are weighted as above, with the following breakdown of marks within the projects and mapping to course objectives and CBOK Skills Sets.

 Assessment Type Proportion of that assessment learning objective CBOK Mappping* Due Week Abstraction Design Ethics Communication Societal issues Data Programming HCI Systems Development Proj 1 Pitch Formative 10% week 3 1,2,3,4,5 3 3 Proj 1 First cut demo Formative 20% week 4 3,4,5 3 3 3 3 3 3 3 3 Proj 1 Feedback Report Formative 20% week 5 1,3,5 3 3 Proj 1 Final Submission Summative 25% week 6 1,2,3,4,5 3 3 3 3 3 3 3 3 Proj 1 Final Report Summative 25% week 7 1,3,5 3 3 3 3 Proj 2 Pitch Formative 10% week 8 1,2,3,4,5 3 3 Proj 2 First cut Demo Formative 25% week 9 1,3,5 3 3 3 3 3 3 3 3 Proj 2 Feedback Report Summative 10% week 10 1,3,5 3 3 Proj 2 Final Submission Summative 30% week 11 1,2,3,4,5 3 3 3 5 5 5 5 3 Proj 2 Final Report Summative 25% week 12 1,3,5 3 3 3 3 Course Improvement Report Summative 100% week 12 1,3,5 3